MartaL0b0/CS2013_3013/backend/README.md

 Note that the filenames must be `key.pem` for the private key and `certificate.crt` for the certificate.

 To start the app, just run `docker-compose up`.
 Hit CTRL+C to shut it down.

+Note: If the Docker images change, you can run `docker-compose up --build --force-recreate` to ensure they're re-built.